Machine Explanations and Human Understanding: Machine Explanations and Human Intuitions

 \section{Machine Explanations and Human Intuitions}

-Explanations of machine predictions can provide richer information about the model than predicted labels and are hypothesized to improve human understanding of \foundation variables.
-In this section, we use our framework to discuss the utility and limitations of machine explanations.
+In this section, we discuss the utility and limitations of machine explanations using our framework.
 We first show that without assumptions about human intuitions, explanations can improve human understanding of \decisionboundary, but not \taskboundary or \errorboundary.
 As a result, \textit{complementary performance in discovery tasks is impossible}.
 We then discuss possible ways that human intuitions can allow for effective use of explanations and lay out several directions for improving the effectiveness of explanations.
-Our analyses highlight the importance of articulating and measuring human intuitions in leveraging machine explanations to improve human understanding.
+Our analyses highlight the importance of articulating and measuring human intuitions in using machine explanations to improve human understanding.